 Current liabilities are liabilities that are due to be fulfilled during the current fiscal year (or operating cycle).
 They are stated in the liabilities section of a company’s balance sheet.
 When a business is healthy, its current liabilities should be offset by its current assets.

 Examples of current liabilities

 Common examples of current liabilities include regular accounts payable and business taxes due (or anticipated) but not yet paid.
+This includes any income tax or insurance a business pays on behalf of its employees.
 If a business has declared a dividend but not yet paid it, this will also be a current liability.

 In some business sectors, deferred revenue is also a typical current liability.
 Deferred revenue is when a customer pays in advance for a product or service that will be delivered later.
 These payments will also be shown as revenue on the company’s profit and loss statement.